RenderKit/oidn/doc/api.md

                                       sRGB (2.2 gamma) curve (LDR only) or is linear; the output will be encoded with the same curve

+int              maxMemoryMB          approximate maximum amount of memory to
+                                      use in megabytes (actual memory usage may be slightly higher); lower values cause
+                                      slower denoising

 ------- -------- ----------- -------- -----------------------------------------
 : Parameters supported by the `RT` filter.